 We’ve all experienced sadness at one point or another in our lives, but we rarely take the time and care to understand exactly what sadness truly is.
 The least complicated way to define sadness is the opposite of happiness; it is what we feel when we are not happy.
 It is discontent instead of contentment, despondency instead of joy.
 Sadness, however, can feel much more profound than the simple absence of contentment.
 It can feel like an immense weight or a deep vacuum all its own.

 Situational Sadness: A Reason for the Feeling

 Sadness may be situational.
-That is, it may arise out of or triggered by some specific event or circumstance in your life.
-Loss of a loved one, the end of a relationship, loss of a job, or financial difficulties are all negative events that can lead to a deep sense of sadness.
+That is, it may arise out of or be triggered by some specific event or circumstance in your life.
+The loss of a loved one, the end of a relationship, the loss of a job, or financial difficulties are all negative events that can lead to a deep sense of sadness.
 In these cases, the pointed emotions of grief, anger, or frustration caused by the situation and its aftermath can give way to a more pervasive discontent.

 In many cases, the sadness goes away on its own with time or when the negative circumstances resolve.
 We are reminded how to be happy again when the situation that caused the sadness is lifted from us.

 Sometimes, however, emptiness comes upon us without a clearly identifiable reason.
 It can persist long after a triggering situation has come and gone, or it can show up on its own, without a clear cause or beginning.
 In these cases, emptiness can be difficult to shake because there’s no underlying situation that, with its resolution, will make a bad feeling go away.